HarryTathan/hs-regression-real-estate-asset-evaluation/README.md

-# Advanced House Price Prediction: A Regression Project with the Ames Dataset
+# Advanced House Price Prediction
 # Project Overview
 This project presents a complete, end-to-end machine learning workflow to solve a complex regression problem: predicting house sale prices in Ames, Iowa.
 The goal was not just to build an accurate model, but to demonstrate a robust, professional, and reproducible data science process.